 The Cabin Point Mercantile in Spring Grove specializes in the sweet stuff.
 They’re a bakery creating homemade brownies, cakes, fudge, cookies, and of course, pie!
 Kimberly is a fan of the cheesecake pies, writing, “cheesecake pies are amazing, pie crust with a layer of cheesecake topped with all types of flavors – pineapple, cherry, peach, strawberry, blueberry, blackberry!
 Amazing!”

 With a name like Pie Gourmet, one would expect top-of-the-line pie.
 Fortunately, Pie Gourmet in Vienna delivers just that.
-In fact, The Washington Post calls it “a gem among local bakeries.”
+In fact, Washington Post calls it “a gem among local bakeries.”
 Enjoy a range of fruit pies, cream pies, cheesecake, dessert pies, and even dinner pies, like lasagna.

 Relatively new to Richmond’s food scene is Proper Pie Co., serving New Zealand-style savory pie as well as sweet pies.
 Think Mince & Cheese finished with a slice of Blueberry Apple.